What factors influence the price of a website redesign?

 Design customization also affects the price.
 A unique design, aligned with the brand identity, requires specific mock-ups and several rounds of revisions.
 This process ensures greater consistency but increases the workload.
 Conversely, a standard design reduces costs but limits differentiation.

-3. Content and natural referencing
+3. Content and SEO

-Content is often an underestimated aspect of website redesign.
+Content is often an underestimated aspect of a website redesign.
 However, writing, rewriting, and SEO optimization require a significant amount of work.
 Each page must be designed to respond to a specific search intent and fit into a coherent architecture.

 Migrating existing content is a major challenge.
 It is not simply a matter of copying and pasting text.
 A website redesign often involves editorial cleanup, updating information, and improving overall quality.
 This work has a direct impact on the budget.

-To summarize, positions related to content and SEO include:
+To summarize, content and SEO-related items include:

-• audit of existing content
+• auditing existing content

 • rewriting or creating new content